What is the Resilience Project?

 Work-based training seminars and workshops

-Prevention, minimisation and treatment
+Prevention, 'prehabilitation' and treatment

-Chris's experience as an athlete as well as a trainer, has meant he has spent more than a fair amount of time with his doctors and physiotherapists fixing various sports injuries.
-Through his treatments he became aware of the concept and use of both rehabilitation and 'prehabilitation', or the prevention of future injury.
+Chris's experience as an athlete as well as a trainer, has meant he has spent more than a fair amount of time with his doctors and physiotherapists fixing various sports injuries!
+Through these treatments he became aware of the concept and use of both rehabilitation and 'prehabilitation', or the prevention of future injury.
 He found that this served as a really useful analogy to the approach he was looking to take with his therapy and coaching practice.

-To help prevent mental health concerns arising;
+Help prevent mental health concerns arising;

-To help minimise their impact and disruption where they do occur; as well as
+Help minimise their impact and disruption where they do occur; as well as

-To help you to address those issues that are already experiencing.
+Help you to address those issues that are already experiencing.

 The techniques we offer will mirror those offered in our CBH therapy and can therefore include: